As part of keeping our tenants safe, we keep a record of any areas of our homes that contain asbestos.

 Based on the information you can find online, we advise that you do not carry out DIY on any item if you think it may contain asbestos.
 Please contact us first to confirm.

 The risk to householders from carrying out minor repairs is minimal.
 However, to avoid any risk, we advise you not to carry out any further work on items that might contain asbestos.

 We'll either arrange for the item to be inspected to check whether there is a risk and/or replace the item in an appropriate manner.

 If asbestos is not damaged or disturbed, the safest thing to do is to leave it where it is.
-If there's some damaged asbestos in your home, we'll immediately assess the risk and then decide the best course of action to deal with it to make sure your family is not exposed to any potential risk.
+If there's some damaged asbestos in your home, we'll immediately assess the risk and then decide on the best course of action to deal with it to make sure you're not exposed to any potential risk.

-No. We believe that like the majority of buildings built before 1990, most of our buildings will contain asbestos.
-There would therefore be no point in moving you to another property which is also likely to contain asbestos.
+No - we believe that most of our buildings, like the majority of buildings built before 1990, will contain asbestos, so there would be no point in moving you to another property which is also likely to contain asbestos.

-If you have any questions regarding asbestos in your home or you're looking to do any decorating or DIY, please contact us.
+If you have any other questions regarding asbestos in your home, or are looking to do any decorating or DIY, please contact us.